A flea market

 • price 2 of 4

-Take a mini road trip up north to Lake County Fairgrounds to get your flea fix.
+Take a mini road trip up north to the Lake County Fairgrounds to get your flea fix.
 This Grayslake market boasts tons of antique and vintage finds—from mid-century furniture to fine jewels, vintage timepieces, rustic furniture, apparel and more.
-Browse both the indoor and outdoor vendors for the best bargains.
+Thanks to its proximity to the Wisconsin border, Grayslake Flea Market hosts vendors from both Illinois and our neighbors to the north, ensuring maximum variety in both inventory and price.

 • Shopping